-When organizations operate in the Azure Cloud, a hierarchy exists for managing resources.
 At the top of the hierarchy is the root management account.
-Then - depending on the size of the organization - there may be multiple management groups (i.e. one for IT, one for HR, one for Finance, etc.) and, within each management group, “subscriptions” to separate the administration and costs of group functions or - for example - to separate the administration and costs of production and non-production environments.
+Then depending on the size of your organization, there may be multiple management groups, such as one for IT, one for HR, one for Finance, etc. Within each management group, there are subscriptions to separate the administration and cost of group functions—for example, to separate the administration and costs of production and non-production environments.

-Using Azure resource groups has the benefit of enabling users to deploy resources using infrastructure as a code via Resource Manager templates.
-This eliminates the complexities of orchestrating deployments because the template lets you state what you intend to deploy without having to write the sequence of programming commands to create it, and then Resource Manager orchestrates the deployment of interdependent resources so they are created in the correct order.
+Using Azure resource groups enables users to deploy resources using declarative templates (using Azure Resource Manager templates), rather than scripts.
+This eliminates the complexities of orchestrating deployments because the template lets you state what you intend to deploy without having to write the sequence of programming commands to create it, and then Azure Resource Manager orchestrates the deployment of interdependent resources so they are created in the correct order.

-With regards to cost management, it is possible to assign a cost allocation tag to the resource group, and the costs of running the resources within the whole group will be accounted for together for cost management purposes.
+With regards to cost management, it's possible to assign a cost allocation tag to the resource group, and the costs of running the resources within the whole group will be accounted for together for cost management purposes.
 One further benefit of Azure resource groups for cost management is that when resources are no longer required, you simply delete the group as one.
-This eliminates any possibility of orphaned “zombie” resources left running - and running up costs.
+This eliminates any possibility of orphaned “zombie” resources left running and driving up cloud costs.

-Applying role-based access controls (RBACs) to a resource group in Azure helps organizations adhere to the principle of least privilege.
+Applying role-based access controls (RBACs) to a resource group in Azure enables organizations to manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.
+In regards to cloud security and governance, RBACs help businesses adhere to the principle of least privilege.
 Users, processes, applications, and devices can be given the minimum permissions required at the resource group level, rather than at the management group or subscription levels.
-This cloud security best practice limits what resources users, processes, applications, and devices can access, so they only have access to the resources they need to perform authorized tasks.
+This cloud security best practice limits what resources that users, processes, applications, and devices can access, so they only have access to the resources they need to perform authorized tasks.